-6. Member States shall allow investment firms when providing investment services that only consist of execution and/or the reception and transmission of client orders with or without ancillary services to provide those investment services to their clients without the need to obtain the information or make the determination provided for in paragraph 5 where all the following conditions are met:

-- the above services relate to shares admitted to trading on a regulated market or in an equivalent third country market, money market instruments, bonds or other forms of securitised debt (excluding those bonds or securitised debt that embed a derivative), UCITS and other non-complex financial instruments.
+- 6. Member States shall allow investment firms when providing investment services that only consist of execution and/or the reception and transmission of client orders with or without ancillary services to provide those investment services to their clients without the need to obtain the information or make the determination provided for in paragraph 5 where all the following conditions are met: - the above services relate to shares admitted to trading on a regulated market or in an equivalent third country market, money market instruments, bonds or other forms of securitised debt (excluding those bonds or securitised debt that embed a derivative), UCITS and other non-complex financial instruments.
 A third country market shall be considered as equivalent to a regulated market if it complies with equivalent requirements to those established under Title III.
 The Commission shall publish a list of those markets that are to be considered as equivalent.
-This list shall be updated periodically, - the service is provided at the initiative of the client or potential client, - the client or potential client has been clearly informed that in the provision of this service the investment firm is not required to assess the suitability of the instrument or service provided or offered and that therefore he does not benefit from the corresponding protection of the relevant conduct of business rules; this warning may be provided in a standardised format, - the investment firm complies with its obligations under Article 18.
+This list shall be updated periodically, - the service is provided at the initiative of the client or potential client. - the client or potential client has been clearly informed that in the provision of this service the investment firm is not required to assess the suitability of the instrument or service provided or offered and that therefore he does not benefit from the corresponding protection

-7. The investment firm shall establish a record that includes the document or documents agreed between the firm and the client that set out the rights and obligations of the parties, and the other terms on which the firm will provide services to the client.
-The rights and duties of the parties to the contract may be incorporated by reference to other documents or legal texts.

-8. The client must receive from the investment firm adequate reports on the service provided to its clients.
-These reports shall include, where applicable, the costs associated with the transactions and services undertaken on behalf of the client.

-9. In cases where an investment service is offered as part of a financial product which is already subject to other provisions of Community legislation or common European standards related to credit institutions and consumer credits with respect to risk assessment of clients and/or information requirements, this service shall not be additionally subject to the obligations set out in this Article.
+- of the relevant conduct of business rules; this warning may be provided in a standardised format, - the investment firm complies with its obligations under Article 18. - 7.
+The investment firm shall establish a record that includes the document or documents agreed between the firm and the client that set out the rights and obligations of the parties, and the other terms on which the firm will provide services to the client.
+The rights and duties of the parties to the contract may be incorporated by reference to other documents or legal texts. - 8.
+The client must receive from the investment firm adequate reports on the service provided to its clients.
+These reports shall include, where applicable, the costs associated with the transactions and services undertaken on behalf of the client. - 9.
+In cases where an investment service is offered as part of a financial product which is already subject to other provisions of Community legislation or common European standards related to credit institutions and consumer credits with respect to risk assessment of clients and/or information requirements, this service shall not be additionally subject to the obligations set out in this Article. - (a) the nature of the service(s) offered or provided to the client or potential client, taking into account the type, object, size and frequency of the transactions; - (b) the nature of the financial instruments being offered or considered; - (c) the retail or professional nature of the client or potential clients.

-10. In order to ensure the necessary protection of investors and the uniform application of paragraphs 1 to 8, the Commission shall adopt, in accordance with the procedure referred to in Article 64(2), implementing measures to ensure that investment firms comply with the principles set out therein when providing investment or ancillary services to their clients.
-Those implementing measures shall take into account:

-- (a) the nature of the service(s) offered or provided to the client or potential client, taking into account the type, object, size and frequency of the transactions; - (b) the nature of the financial instruments being offered or considered; - (c) the retail or professional nature of the client or potential clients.
+The measures referred to in the first subparagraph, designed to amend non-essential elements of this Directive by supplementing it, shall be adopted in accordance with the regulatory procedure with scrutiny referred to in Article 64(2).